jwiegley/johnwiegley/drafts/quora.md

+# What is the science behind faith, many people believe God is not real but the feeling/power of faith is interesting?

+Date: 2017-03-13

+Many seem to think that belief in God should be based on His being obvious, and easily proven to exist.
+Yet the nature of this life, with all its apparent contradictions, causes me to wonder if His not being obvious is part of the point of why we’re here.

+Say you’re the most famous person in all of existence; wouldn’t you like to know who your real friends are before you let them into your home?
+And as Hollywood has shown in many films, sometimes you don’t discover who your real friends are until you test them.

 # Life is totally meaningless.
 We live.
 We die.
 So what's the point?

 Don't give me any religious reasons as that's just a coping mechanism.